Hiroki39/DS-UA-301-Final-Project/README.md

 # DS-UA 301 Final Project

 This project achieves object manipulation detection through R-CNN.
+It is simple, but most importantly it is implemented from scratch.

 The input image would be reshaped to $128 \times 128$ and serves as the input to a ResNet encoder.
 The feature map after the third set of layers in the ResNet encoder ($8 \times 8$) would be extracted, an 3x3 convolutional layer on top of it.
 Then, two sibling 1x
 1 convolutional layers for classification and regression respectively would be applied to generate the final output.